Nikon D5 vs Olympus E-1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the D5 and the E-1 have been discontinued, but can regularly be found used on eBay.
+The E-1 was replaced by the Olympus E-3, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D5 or the Olympus E-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.